Spina Bifida Home Care in SW Fort Worth/Burleson, TX

 Frequently Asked Questions

-Spina bifida home care includes a combination of skilled nursing services and personal care assistance tailored to the individual patient's functional level and medical complexity.
-Skilled nursing services commonly include clean intermittent catheterization, bowel management program support, wound care and skin integrity monitoring, shunt assessment and neurological monitoring, medication administration, and coordination with the patient's medical team.
+Spina bifida home care in SW Fort Worth/Burleson, TX includes a combination of skilled nursing services and personal care assistance tailored to the patient's functional level and medical complexity.
+Skilled nursing commonly includes clean intermittent catheterization, bowel management program support, wound care, shunt assessment, neurological monitoring, and medication administration.
 Personal care services include bathing and grooming assistance, mobility support, meal preparation, and companionship.
-The exact scope of care is determined by a Registered Nurse assessment at the start of services and updated as the patient's needs evolve.
+The exact scope of care is determined by a Registered Nurse assessment at the start of services and updated as needs evolve.

 Can BrightStar Care of Burleson provide care for a child with spina bifida?